-In the event an ineligible Applicant requests an informal hearing as described in section 3.2 C above, the Owner shall give consideration, on a case by case basis, to any mitigating circumstances presented by the Applicant at the informal hearing, focusing on the concrete evidence of the seriousness and recentness of the unfavorable information, to the time, nature, and extent of Applicant's conduct, and to factors that might indicate a reasonable probability of favorable future conduct or financial prospects in determining eligibility of the Applicant.
-Factors to be considered in such a case will include, but are not limited to, one or more of the following:

-1. Evidence of rehabilitation;
+In the event an ineligible applicant requests an informal hearing as described in section 3.2 C above, the Owner shall give consideration, on a case by case basis, to any mitigating circumstances presented by the applicant at the informal hearing, focusing on the concrete evidence of the seriousness and recentness of the unfavorable information, to the time, nature, and extent of applicant's conduct, and to factors that might indicate a reasonable probability of favorable future conduct or financial prospects in determining eligibility of the applicant.
+Factors to be considered in such a case will include, but are not limited to, one or more of the following: 1.
+Evidence of rehabilitation;

-2. Evidence of Applicant family's participation in or willingness to participate in social service or other appropriate counseling service programs and the availability of such programs;
+2. Evidence of applicant family's participation in or willingness to participate in social service or other appropriate counseling service programs and the availability of such programs;

-3. Evidence of the Applicant's willingness to attempt to increase family income and the availability of training or employment programs in the locality; and,
+3. Evidence of the applicant's willingness to attempt to increase family income and the availability of training or employment programs in the locality; and,

-4. Evidence that any negative Landlord/Tenant court complaint was not caused by actions of the Applicant or the Applicant's family but was due to other factors involving their tenancy.
+4. Evidence that any negative Landlord/Tenant court complaint was not caused by actions of the Resident but was due to other factors involving their tenancy.